 Miniature Wargaming is a different beast altogether.
 Miniature Wargaming is a hefty investment in both time and money and is 50% hobby and 50% game.
 Wargaming requires players to purchase individual models, construct them, paint them all before being able to play the game.
 Each player will need to buy and create their own customized army.
 It’s incredibly time consuming and expensive, but it is a lot of fun.

-Usually, when Miniature Wargaming and War Games are spoken of they run in completely different circles.
+Usually, when miniatures wargaming and War Games are spoken of they run in completely different circles.
 As with most things in the board game industry the lines and genres have blurred considerably as designers and publishers started mixing and matching genres and mechanics.
-Star Wars X-Wing is a miniature board game, but there’s minimal assembly, come prepainted, and still feels more like a board game.
+Star Wars X-Wing is a miniatures board game, but there’s minimal assembly, comes prepainted, and still feels more like a board game.